pic

 end

-Once that there's more than one thread available, concurrency implies simultaneity.
-This means that each task is run on a different thread, explaining why task B finishes first.
+Once there's more than one thread available, concurrency implies simultaneity.
+This means each task runs on a different thread, which is why task B finishes first.

 function schedule_of_tasks()